airpartners/hepa-summer23/data_guide.md

 In case the data is merged between different sensors, all relevant sensor codes are used (e.g.- `MC` for a file that contains Mod-PM + CPC data).

 #### Field Notes
 In addition to the sensor data, field notes documented by people in charge of sensor installation and air purifier deployment provide critical contextual information, such as the date the various sensors were active for and the date the air purifier was installed.
 Field notes should be a single file per location, coded as `LocationCode_notes`.
-Some might have an additional 'reformatted' version that is a distilled, code-parseable format code in `analysis` to filter data.
+Some might have an additional 'summarized' version that is a distilled, code-parseable format code in `analysis` to filter data.

 #### Sample Explanations